-These comments to the National Organic Standards Board (NOSB) on its Fall 2019 agenda are submitted on behalf of Beyond Pesticides.
+These comments to the National Organic Standards Board (NOSB) on its Spring 2020 agenda are submitted on behalf of Beyond Pesticides.
 Founded in 1981 as a national, grassroots, membership organization that represents community-based organizations and a range of people seeking to bridge the interests of consumers, farmers and farmworkers, Beyond Pesticides advances improved protections from pesticides and alternative pest management strategies that reduce or eliminate a reliance on pesticides.
 Our membership and network span the 50 states and the world.

-The Livestock Subcommittee has chosen not to request a technical report (TR) to inform its deliberations on the petition to allow use of fenbendazole in organic poultry, relying instead on the 2015 TR on parasiticides in mammalian livestock.
-We contend that the 2015 TR is not sufficient to support the proposed action to list fenbendazole for use in poultry, particularly with no discard period for eggs.
+The Livestock Subcommittee has not received a technical report (TR) to inform its deliberations on the petition to allow use of fenbendazole in organic poultry.
+Its Fall 2019 discussion document relied instead on the 2015 TR on parasiticides in mammalian livestock.
+The 2015 TR is not sufficient to support the proposed action to list fenbendazole for use in poultry, particularly with no discard period for eggs.
+We are glad to see that the LS requested a TR after the Fall 2019 meeting, but without the information from that TR, there is little point in issuing a new discussion document.
+The new discussion document did not summarize public input (including ours) in response to the Fall 2019 discussion document, but instead poses the same questions again.